 The Utilities inspectors, which are part of the Field Operations group, remain on site for capital and public improvement projects that are installing new water or sewer mains.
 In these projects, utilities inspectors observe, inspect, and test these new lines to make sure the lines meet all specifications, criteria, and requirements for materials and installation methods.
-Although the footage in 2014 decreased from 2013, more projects were inspected in 2014 versus 2013.
-Thirty-four projects were inspected in 2014 versus 28 project in 2013.
-In addition, 27 water services and 7 fire lines were inspected outside of projects in 2014 as compared to 21 water services and 4 fire lines in 2013.
-The 2014 inspection rates are attributed to additional CIP and benefit district funding and private development projects.
+The 2013-2015 inspection rates are attributed to additional CIP and benefit district funding and private development projects.
 (See Graph 12.)
+Although the footage inspected has decreased over the past two years, the number of inspected projects continues to increase.
+Thirty-seven projects were inspected in 2015 versus 34 projects in 2014 and 28 projects in 2013.
+In addition, inspectors assisted with site and structure inspections for the Wakarusa Wastewater Treatment Plant and Pump Station 10 project.
+Outside of projects, 18 water services and 5 fire lines were inspected in 2015 as well.